Putting together your minimalist baby registry can be insanely overwhelming.

 My top pick would be the Graco Recline N’Ride which allows you to recline the seat with one easy hand movement and will serve as an excellent car seat from birth to 10 years.

 Finally, if you have a smaller car it can make moving a car seat in and out quite difficult.
 Therefore, you could opt for the Lettas Baby Car Seat which has a 360-degree rotation feature.

 Stroller Car Seat Combo

 If you want to go for a complete set that comes with a car seat and compatible stroller then the Bugaboo range of car seats and strollers are high on my list of best buys.

-The Bugaboo Turtle by Nuna car seat offers a safe travel solution which transfers to your bugaboo stroller with ease and will be suitable for your baby from newborn to 15 months.
+The Bugaboo Turtle by Nuna car seat offers a safe travel solution that transfers to your Bugaboo stroller with ease and will be suitable for your baby from newborn to 15 months.

 However, a less expensive option would be Maxi Cosi Adorra Baby Pushchair which has the option to add on a carrycot and a car seat.

 Whatever you decide, this is one area where I would HIGHLY recommend investing some money.

 However, if you are lucky enough to be offered a hand me down product then by all means take it as long as it meets with current safety regulations.

 The things to bear in mind when choosing your baby carrier are that the head restraint offers good support, that your baby sits in a frog-like position and that your little one should have ease of movement.